-Back at Operation Syracuse, John is looking like wallpaper paste again, watching Jody and the lead talk across the office.
-Jody fills him in on the developments at the Sunderland Farm, you can see hope spring up in John again.
+Back at Operation Syracuse, John is looking like wallpaper paste again, watching Jodie Shackleton (Katherine Kelly) and the lead talk across the office.
+Jodie fills him in on the developments at the Sunderland Farm, you can see hope spring up in John again.
 He's gonna have a heart attack just from each of these up and downs.
 How can no-one have noticed his AFFECT??
-Maybe Jody has, because she lies to John and says Daryl DIDN'T cop to Vicky Fleming.
+Maybe Jodie has, because she lies to John and says Daryl DIDN'T cop to Vicky Fleming.
 And maybe he did say that, maybe we didn't see that, but I am wondering if she's winding him up.
 He swallows his tongue again as she goes on to explain that Daryl only murdered that last victim because he was angry that people thought he DID kill Vicky.
 There's the blood of two people on John's hands now.

 The investigation will now focus on Vicky's mysterious boyfriend and John moves in slow motion to retrieve his notebook to head down to the briefing.